Oak Street image banner

-Phase 2 Update
+Phase 2 Construction Progress

-Season 2: Fall 2025 – May 2026
+Happening now: Fall 2025 – July 2026

 Why: Rehabilitating this 130-year-old water main is crucial for overall system reliability

-Our water main replacement project requires us to excavate to install the new water main.
+Phase 2 of this water main replacement project requires us to “dig and replace” to install the new water main.
 In order to safely complete this work, we will need to close roads, detour traffic, and limit parking near our construction zones.
 We are committed to providing access for local traffic on either side of our work zone.
-Note: you will not lose water service during construction.

 Just like any large construction project, there will be lane closures and detours.
 We will provide regular updates via our dedicated project webpage and social media channels.
 Learn more at LouisvilleWater.com/OakStreetProject.